Jersey City, New Jersey: Colleges and universities

-Jersey City is home to New Jersey City University and Saint Peter's University.
+Jersey City is home to several institutions of higher education.

+New Jersey City University (NJCU) is a state public university on the West Side of the city.
+Chartered in 1927 as "New Jersey State Normal School at Jersey City", it originally specialized in teacher education and first awarded a Bachelor of Science degree in education.
+A. Harry Moore School school opened in the 1930s as the one of the first public schools in the United States specifically constructed for students with multiple disabilities.
+Since 1963, the school is part of NJCU's campus and is a laboratory school for its Special Education program.

+Saint Peter's University is a private Jesuit university on the West Side of Jersey City.
+It was founded as "Saint Peter's College" by the Society of Jesus in 1872 as a liberal arts college in the Paulus Hook neighborhood.

-Hudson County Community College is a junior college located in the Journal Square area offering courses to help students transition into a larger university.
+Hudson County Community College, established in 1974 as the first "contract" college in New Jersey, is a public community college located on an urban style campus in Journal Square offering courses to help students transition into a larger university.

-The Newark-based New Jersey Institute of Technology has an annex at 101 Hudson Street.
-The University of Phoenix has a facility at Newport, and Rutgers University offers MBA classes at Harborside Financial Center.
+Rutgers University offers MBA classes through the Rutgers Business School at Harborside Financial Center.

+New Jersey Institute of Technology offers M.S. programs in artificial intelligence, computer science, data science and cyber security at the Ying Wu College of Computing at 101 Hudson Street at Exchange Place.

 Public schools

 The Jersey City Public Schools serve students in pre-kindergarten through twelfth grade.
 The district is one of 31 former Abbott districts statewide that were established pursuant to the decision by the New Jersey Supreme Court in Abbott v.
 Burke which are now referred to as "SDA Districts" based on the requirement for the state to cover all costs for school building and renovation projects in these districts under the supervision of the New Jersey Schools Development Authority.
-As of the 2017–18 school year, the district, comprised of 38 schools, had an enrollment of 29,634 students and 2,326.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.7:1.
+As of the 2021–22 school year, the district, comprised 39 schools, had an enrollment of 27,134 students and 2,110.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.9:1.